parallelcodefoundry/ParEval-Repo/data/microXOR/naive-llama3.3-cuda-to-omp/output-2/repo/README.md

 This is microXOR, a stencil computation benchmark computing an XOR operation over a 2D grid of cells.

-This version of microXOR is written using OpenMP Offload for heterogeneous execution on CPUs and accelerators (e.g., GPUs).
+This version of microXOR is written in C++ for execution on a host with offloading to a target device using OpenMP.

 ## Prerequisites

-* A C++ compiler that supports OpenMP Offload
+A C++ compiler with OpenMP support and a compatible target device are required.
-* An OpenMP implementation with offloading capabilities (e.g., GCC, Clang)

-## Building and Running
+## Build

-To build microXOR, compile the code using a C++ compiler that supports OpenMP Offload.
-The exact command may vary depending on your compiler and system configuration.

-Example (using GCC):
+To build microXOR, use a C++ compiler with OpenMP support, such as GCC or Clang.
+For example, the following will build microXOR: